Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Discussion

 \subsection{Size-Mass Relation}

-In Fig.~\ref{fig:sizemass}, we present the stellar mass--size relation for our sample, overplotted with the size--mass relations from \cite{Allen_2025} and \cite{Lola_2025}.
+In Figure~\ref{fig:sizemass}, we present the stellar mass--size relation for our sample, overplotted with the size--mass relations from \cite{Allen_2025} and \cite{Lola_2025}.
 For our analysis, we adopt the S\'ersic model derived from a representative SW band, which can range from F090W to F200W, but is most commonly selected from F115W or F150W.
 To enable a consistent comparison, we therefore use the F150W size--mass relation from \cite{Allen_2025} and F200W size--mass relation from \cite{Lola_2025}.
-The majority of our data points fall within the ±1σ scatter of this relation.
+Given the small sample size and the limited spatial resolution imposed by the PSF size, our data exhibit slight deviations from the empirical relation; however, most data points remain within the ±1σ intrinsic scatter.
 We also include measurements from \cite{Chen_2024}, whose size--mass relation is broadly consistent with our results.
-Our results suggest that the extended emission is likely from the host galaxy.
+Figure~\ref{fig:sizemass} further supports our assumption that the extended emission is likely from the host galaxy.